Bel Canto (band): Biography

 Bel Canto was formed in 1985 in Tromsø by Geir Jenssen (synthesizer, programming), Nils Johansen (synthesizer, violin, bass guitar, guitar) and vocalist Anneli Drecker.
+Asked about early influences, Drecker mentioned OMD, David Bowie, 4AD-artists, Clannad, Kate Bush, Laurie Anderson, David Sylvian, YMO and Ryuichi Sakamoto, Depeche Mode, and the Blue Nile, among others.

-The group was one of the first Norwegian bands to sign a record contract abroad.
+Bel Canto was one of the first Norwegian bands to sign a record contract abroad.
 The trio moved to Brussels in 1986 and had their debut album White-Out Conditions released by Crammed Discs the following year.
 After a second album, Birds of Passage (1990), Jenssen left the band for a solo career as Biosphere.
 The group had a commercial breakthrough with Shimmering, Warm and Bright in 1992, and won the Spellemannprisen award twice, in 1992 and 1996.
-Their style evolved over time from an ethereal dream pop sound to synth-based pop influenced by world music.
+Their style evolved over time from an ethereal dream pop sound to synth-based pop influenced by world music, also including influences from classical music, traditional nordic folk music and trip hop.

-The group's first two records were licensed to Nettwerk Records Records in Canada and its second album was licensed to IRS/MCA Records.

-During the years from 1985 to 2009, Bel Canto occasionally took breaks in order for Anneli Drecker to pursue a solo career and to perform with other bands and artists, as well as performing in films and theater plays.
+During their career Bel Canto occasionally took breaks in order for Anneli Drecker to pursue a solo career and to perform with other bands and artists such as Röyksopp, as well as performing in films and theater plays.
 Nils Johansen composed music for film and television as well as working and performing with his other band, Vajas.